tradertools0/execution-infrastructure-notes/risk-engine-notes.md

 ## Objective

-The risk engine is designed to maintain operational consistency during unstable live market conditions.
+The risk engine is designed to maintain controlled operational behaviour during unstable live market conditions.

-The primary focus is controlled exposure behaviour rather than aggressive execution activity.
+The primary focus is exposure stability, execution selectivity, and operational consistency rather than aggressive execution activity.

 ---